andria-dev/brownie/content/blog/react-spring-modal-an-in-depth-tutorial/index.md

 First, add <code label="a div with an ID of modal-root" value='<div id="modal-root">'></code> to your _index.html_ file to allow the modals to render outside of the normal flow of your tree and into a special modal tree.

-Your _index.html_ file should have something like the following in it:
+Your _index.html_ file should have something like the following in it (a `div` with an ID of 'root' followed by a `div` with an ID of 'modal-root'):

 ```html
 <div id="root"></div>